-Professor Somerville has involved two post-doctorate students in studies concerning the molecular mechanisms associated with the synthesis of cellulose.
+Professor Somerville has involved three post-doctorate students in studies concerning the molecular mechanisms associated with the synthesis or depolymerization of cellulose.
 In spite of the abundance of cellulose in the terrestrial biosphere, and the importance to life processes, very little is known about how cellulose is made.
-The research program in the Somerville laboratory has been focused on understanding several aspects of the control of cellulose synthesis.
-Postdoctoral fellow Ying Gu studied the role of the microtubule cytoskeleton in orienting the deposition of cellulose microfibrils by analyzing mutants in which the deposition is altered.
+The research program in the Somerville laboratory has been focused on understanding several aspects of the control of cellulose synthesis or depolymerization.
+In early 2013, postdoctoral fellow Patricia Bubner joined the Somerville groups following doctoral studies in Graz, Austria, and is studying the role of glycosylation on enzyme activity by using genetic methods to modify the amount and location of glycans on proteins.
+Former postdoctoral fellow Ying Gu studied the role of the microtubule cytoskeleton in orienting the deposition of cellulose microfibrils by analyzing mutants in which the deposition is altered.
 In order to identify proteins that mediate the interaction between cellulose synthase and microtubules, she used a two hybrid screen to search for candidate proteins and then characterized mutations in the genes corresponding to the proteins that interact with cellulose synthase subunits.
-She identified a novel protein, named CSI1, and discovered that the protein is associated with the cellulose synthase complex using live cell imaging was published in the "Proceedings of the National Academy of Sciences" (PNAS Jan.
+She identified a novel protein, named CSI1, and discovered that the protein is associated with the cellulose synthase complex using live cell imaging.
+This was published in the Proceedings of the National Academy of Sciences (PNAS Jan.
 2012).
-She also screened directly for mutations that alter the deposition of cellulose and has cloned two of the corresponding genes by map-based cloning.
+She also screened directly for mutations that alter the deposition of cellulose, and has cloned two of the corresponding genes by map-based cloning.
 The first gene characterized proved to be a subunit of a large complex called the prefoldin complex, which is involved in folding tubulin.
-A manuscript describing the characterization of this mutant was published in "Proceedings of the National Academy of Sciences" (PNAS Nov.
+A manuscript describing the characterization of this mutant was published in Proceedings of the National Academy of Sciences (PNAS Nov.
 2008).
 Gu is now an Assistant Professor at Pennsylvania State University.

-Balzan funds were also used by Professor Somerville to support then postdoctoral fellow Seth DeBolt who investigated the involvement of sterol glycosides in cellulose synthesis.
+Balzan funds were also used by Professor Somerville to support then postdoctoral fellow Seth DeBolt, who investigated the involvement of sterol glycosides in cellulose synthesis.
 This class of compounds had previously been suggested to act as primers for cellulose synthesis.
 However, Seth found that mutant lines with greatly reduced amounts of sterol glycosides had no effect on cellulose.
-The mutants did, however, have altered deposition of suberin and the protein responsible for synthesis of the glycoside was found to be present in plasma membrane patches reminiscent of lipid rafts.
-His research on sterol glycosides was published in "Plant Physiology" in 2009.
+The mutants did, however, have altered deposition of suberin, and the protein responsible for synthesis of the glycoside was found to be present in plasma membrane patches reminiscent of lipid rafts.
+His research on sterol glycosides was published in Plant Physiology in 2009.
 Seth is now an Associate Professor at the University of Kentucky.

 In December 2007, Professor Somerville moved his laboratory from Carnegie to the University of California, Berkeley and, because of the administrative delays associated with moving funds from one institution to another, was unable to access the remaining Balzan funds until the summer of 2009.
 He has used the funds to partially support two graduate students, Adisorn Chaibang and Brad Dotson.
-Adisorn is examining the role of two laccase enzymes in lignin biosynthesis and Brad is exploring the function of a family of proteins of unknown function that appear to play important roles in cell wall biosynthesis.
+Chaibang is examining the role of two laccase enzymes in lignin biosynthesis and Dotson is exploring the function of a family of proteins of unknown function that appear to play important roles in cell wall biosynthesis.